Squaw Valley Ski Resort Changes ‘Racist and Sexist’ Name, Rebrands

 A longtime ski area will begin the 2021/22 season with what many believe is a long-overdue name change.

-The Squaw Valley Alpine Meadows ski area in Olympic Valley, Calif., has been rebranded as Palisades Tahoe, the resort’s owner, Alterra Mountain Co., announced Monday.
+The Squaw Valley Alpine Meadows ski area in Olympic Valley, California, has been rebranded as Palisades Tahoe, the resort’s owner, Alterra Mountain Co., announced Monday.

 Founded in 1949 and home to the 1960 Winter Olympics, Squaw Valley Ski Resort (which combined with Alpine Meadows in 2012) came under fire in recent years due to the insensitivity of its name, leading the ski resort to announce in 2020 that it would find a new moniker that eschewed the word “squaw.”